Samsung/tizen-docs/docs/guides/web/w3c/media/video-audio-w.md

 ## Supported Codecs

-The following table lists the codecs supported in Tizen.
+The following tables list the codecs supported in Tizen.

 **Table: Supported codecs**